bytebase/bytebase.com-old/content/blog/how-to-configure-database-access-control-and-data-anonymization-for-developer.md

 ![create-project](/static/blog/how-to-configure-database-access-control-and-data-anonymization-for-developer/create-project.webp)

-4. Follow the onboard guidance or Click New DB on the project `TestAccess` page.
+4. Follow the onboard guidance or Click **New DB** on the project `TestAccess` page.
 ![new-db.webp](/static/blog/how-to-configure-database-access-control-and-data-anonymization-for-developer/new-db.webp)

 5. Create a database `demo`, and click **Next**.

+![create-db](/static/blog/how-to-configure-database-access-control-and-data-anonymization-for-developer/create-db.webp)

-This will take you to the issue page, and an issue is created.
+6. You'll be redirected to the issue page, and an issue is created.
 Since it’s for `Test` environment, it will execute without approval from you.
 Click **Resolve issue**, and the issue will be done.

-![create-db](/static/blog/how-to-configure-database-access-control-and-data-anonymization-for-developer/create-db.webp)

 ![issue-create-demo](/static/blog/how-to-configure-database-access-control-and-data-anonymization-for-developer/issue-create-demo.webp)

-6. Repeat 1 and 2 to add another instance `MySQL Prod` for `Prod` environment.
+7. Repeat 1 and 2 to add another instance `MySQL Prod` for `Prod` environment.
 The adjustments are environment should be `Prod` instead of `Test`,  and port number should be `3308` instead of `3307`.

 ![2-instances](/static/blog/how-to-configure-database-access-control-and-data-anonymization-for-developer/2-instances.webp)

-7. Repeat 4 and 5 to create another database `demo` but for `Prod` environment.
+8. Repeat 4 and 5 to create another database `demo` but for `Prod` environment.
 Since it’s for `Prod` environment, the `Assignee` should click **Approve** to allow it to execute.
-After it’s execution, click **Resolve issue**, and the issue will be done.
+After its execution, click **Resolve issue**, and the issue will be done.

 ![issue-create-demo-waiting](/static/blog/how-to-configure-database-access-control-and-data-anonymization-for-developer/issue-create-demo-waiting.webp)